extric99/Hackintosh-NUC7I7DNKE/README.md

 ## USB Setup:

-The 4 USB ports have been setup and configured as HS and SS
+The 4 USB ports have been setup and configured as HS and SS.
+The bluetooth USB port as internal header.

 ![](https://github.com/extric99/Hackintosh-NUC7I7DNKE/blob/master/screenshot/Screenshot_USB.png)